gwu-libraries/vivo-load/README.md

 ===========
 Notes:

-* By default, the Lyterati and Banner export is expected to be in `./data`.
+* By default, the exports are expected to be in `./data`.
 (Make sure to use non-password protected versions of the files.)
 This can be overridden with `--data-dir`.
 * A web server is required (to support a SPARQL Load).
 The default location for the html document root directory is `/usr/local/apache2/htdocs`.
 This can be overridden with `--htdocs-dir`.